code-of-chaos/CliArgsParser-cs/README.md

 Yet you are not required to have a `IServiceCollection`, by using the `CliParser.CreateStandalone()` or `ArgsParser.CreateStandalone()` methods.

 ## Quick Start
-The following is a basic example on how to get started with CLIArgsParser:
+The following section is a basic example on how to get started with CLIArgsParser.
+For in-code examples, they can be found in the repo under examples : https://github.com/code-of-chaos/CliArgsParser-cs/tree/core/examples

 ### Dependency Injected approach
 ```csharp